coreinfrastructure/best-practices-badge/doc/security.md

 ~~~~

 We already did the first one, but we also added the second.

+In many Rails configurations this is a critically-required configuration,
+and failing to follow these steps could lead in part
+to a potential compromise.
+In our particular configuration the host value is set
+by a trusted entity (Heroku), so we were never vulnerable,
+but there is no reason to depend on the value Heroku provides.
+We know the correct values, so we forcibly set them.
 This ensures that even if a user provides a "host" value,
+and for some reason Heroku allows it to pass through or we
+switch to a different computation engine provider,
-we will not use it, and will instead use a preset trusted value.
+we will not use this value; we will instead use a preset trusted value.

 ### Hardening